yugr/sortcheckxx/README.md

 satisfy the [Strict Weak Ordering](https://medium.com/@shiansu/strict-weak-ordering-and-the-c-stl-f7dcfa4d4e07) axioms.
-Violation of these axioms is undefined behavior and may lead to all sorts of runtime errors including [aborts](https://stackoverflow.com/questions/2441045/bewildering-segfault-involving-stl-sort-algorithm) (see [this answer](https://stackoverflow.com/a/24048654/2170527) for explanations).
+Violation of these axioms is undefined behavior and may lead to all sorts of runtime errors including [aborts](https://stackoverflow.com/questions/2441045/bewildering-segfault-involving-stl-sort-algorithm) (also [here](https://stackoverflow.com/questions/46670734/erratic-behavior-of-gccs-stdsort-with-lambdas), see [this answer](https://stackoverflow.com/a/24048654/2170527) for explanations).

 SortChecker++ is an extension of [SortChecker](https://github.com/yugr/sortcheck) tool which does similar job to C sorting APIs.